Curriculum

 - Critically appraise the use of botulinum toxin in aesthetic treatments.

-- Hyaluronic Acids (HA), different manufacturers, cross linking (BDDE), length of fibre, duration of effect, fibroblasts (HA production, hyaluronidase).
+- Hyaluronic acids (HAs), different manufacturers, cross linking (BDDE), length of fibre, duration of effect, fibroblasts (HA production, hyaluronidase).

-- Indications for Has, complications associated with the administration of Has and the treatment of complications.
+- Indications for HAs, complications associated with the administration of HAs.
+Treatment and avoidance of complications.

 - Managing patient expectations.